srwaditya/srwaditya/README.md

 **Here About my Self***

-- 👨🏾‍💻 I am a Software Engineer  in CGI.
+- 👨🏾‍💻 I am a Senior Software Engineer  in CGI.
 - 🔭 I’m interested are Web Developement💻& Data Analysis & Data Scientist📊- , Cricket🏏🌱 , Travling 🛣
-- 💻 I am currently learning  Deep Learning & NLP
+- 💻 I am currently doing my MS in Data Science from Liver Pool John Mooore University from Liverpool(Online full time)
-- 👯 I’m looking to collaborate on POS(Point Of Sales)
+- 👯 I’m looking to  work as freelenser for any Data Scince Project ...
-- 🤔 I’m looking for help with UI for POS.
 - 💬 Ask me about anything, I am happy to help..
 - 📫 How to reach me: srw.aditya@gmail.com
 - 😄 Pronouns: nothing